ritaafranco/dtc-project-brooklyn-food-waste/README.md

 Once the pipeline is completed you can create a Data Studio report to check the data.

 ## Data Studio
+You can now create a new report and add the recently created Big Query tables as your data source.

 # Future Development
 * Adjust data schema to create an optimized data model for the dashboard.
 * Replace Kaggle credentials method.
 Currently these credentials are wrriten as environment variables in the Docker Compose file, these sould be passed in a more secure way.
+For example following [this alternative](https://www.kaggle.com/general/51898)